 Unlike simple loan calculators, this tool lets you switch between factor rate and APR pricing, adjust payment frequency, and compare your cost against a traditional bank loan.
 Use it to understand how changing the term, rate, or frequency affects your overall cost — and to make informed decisions about which loan structure works best for your business.

 Basecamp Funding connects businesses with 70+ lending partners offering working capital, term loans, SBA loans, equipment financing, lines of credit, and more.
-Pre-qualify in 60 seconds with no credit impact to see real offers tailored to your business profile.
+Pre-qualify in 60 seconds with soft-pull pre-qual to see real offers tailored to your business profile.